 The need for health care in Alaska is driven, in part, by ongoing demographic changes and by the expectations of Alaskans for better, more accessible and more responsive health care.
-As well, changes are occurring in health care delivery, health information technology and financing of health care.
+Changes are occurring in health care delivery, health information technology and financing of health care.
 As a result, there is a growing need for more data, better data, and more timely data.

 This report was produced by Health Planning and Systems Development, Alaska Department of Health and Social Services (DHSS).
 Funding for this project was provided by a Primary Care Office (PCO) Cooperative Agreement (#68C5O0157) between the federal Health Resources and Services Administration (HRSA) and Alaska DHSS.
 HRSA requires that the Alaska PCO conduct an overall statewide assessment to ascertain unmet primary health care needs, to identify health disparities, and to determine health care workforce issues.
 A key issue is the degree of difference between capacity and need.
 The Alaska Health Care Data Book is now the backbone of that effort.

 The Data Book is organized into four major sections.
 Data in each of the four main sections are categorized into several topical subsections.
 Each of these four parts begins with an overview, a series of short narratives which describe each section’s main findings.
 There is a narrative description that corresponds to each table or figure found within that section.
-The narratives are ordered in the same sequence as the corresponding data-sets.
-Every data-set cites its original reference source and most give a related web-link.
+Each table cites its original source and provides a link to more information when available.
 Listed below are the titles of the four main data sections: